iottly/iottly.github.io/_dev/api/reference.md

 }
 ```
 >
-> __ATTENTION:__ Please note that each command option key in the values object should be prefixed by the command type.
+> __ATTENTION:__ Please note that each command option key in the values object should be prefixed by the command type followed by a dot.

 ### Response